bsm/activesupport-cache-database/README.md

 ## Warning
 There are two things you need to be aware about while using this gem:
 - For performance reasons, your database may not be the most suitable general purpose cache backend.
 But in some cases, caching complex quieries in cache could be a good enough improvement.
-- While already generally usable as a Rails cache store, this gem doesn't yeat implement all required methods.
+- While already generally usable as a Rails cache store, this gem doesn't yet implement all required methods.